The relationship between Russia and the West, in ten films

 ONE, TWO, THREE (ONE, TWO, THREE, 1961)

 In this case, the invasion is not military or extraterrestrial, but commercial, since the protagonist played by James Cagney, a Coca-Cola executive in West Berlin, intends to introduce the soft drink in the USSR market.
-However, the arrival in the German city of the daughter of his boss will force him to change his priorities.
+However, the arrival in the German city of his boss’s daughter will force him to change his priorities.

 Billy Wilder returns to the clash between capitalism and communism after “Ninotchka”, this time not only as a writer, but also as a director, in this sharp comedy full of brilliant dialogue.